CLAS is not currently holding a Tinker Foundation Field Research Grant competition.

 - Applicants must ensure that travel will take place by Dec.
 31, 2019;

 A complete application includes the following:

 - A budget estimate with relevant supporting materials;

 - Up-to-date OSU Advising Report of all courses taken and grades received;

 - One letter of recommendation from a faculty member familiar with your work.
 Referee letters must be emailed to firstname.lastname@example.org by the application deadline;

 - A 3-5 page, double-spaced proposal describing your research, the relevance of your project to your professional development and your discipline-at-large, and anticipated outcomes from your travel abroad.
 Please specify any relevant background or experience you have had, contacts already made (people, institutions, groups) with whom you will be able to interact while abroad, and how you expect these contacts to help with your project.

 Travel Restrictions, Registration, & Insurance << Please Read!

 - Up to $3,000 of funding per applicant may be awarded;

 - CLAS will coordinate with the student's home department to set up a travel number and purchase flights directly.
 Remaining funds will be made available on a reimbursement basis after travel has been conducted.
 All receipts must be submitted to Megan Hasting (email@example.com) prior to the release of the reimbursement;

-- Following field visits, Tinker Grant recipients must prepare a short abstract (maximum 200 words) and a five-page summary of their activities and evaluation of their experience;
+- Following field visits, Tinker recipients must prepare a short abstract (maximum 200 words) and a five-page summary of their activities and evaluation of their experience;

 - Recipients will also be required to participate in Tinker Talk events, hosted by the Center for Latin American Studies each semester to showcase outcomes of student research supported by the Tinker Grants;

 - Please contact , CLAS assistant director, with any questions about the fellowship or application process, at .